 PeakView™ HFD™ is an electromagnetic and parasitic inductance extraction tool for evaluating the electromagnetic behavior of critical signal paths in high-speed designs.
 At microwave and millimeter wave frequencies, full-wave electromagnetic (EM) modeling of interconnect routing become indispensable to accurately characterize the parasitic inductive (L) effects of these structures.
 Today’s common LPE flow only focuses on R and C extraction while missing the L parasitic components.

-HFD™ will fill the gap for such insufficiencies in LPE solutions, it uses PeakView™ EM engine to simulate and model the selected interconnect geometries.
-Upon completion of Calibre LVS run, user can proceed with their RC extraction flow then they are able to select critical nets and coupled devices in Virtuoso schematic or layout views, HFD will automatically separate the selected nets from the design with Calibre’s svdb and electromagnetically simulate the corresponding interconnect geometries using PeakView™ EM engine, finally, the interconnect EM models will be automatically back-annotated to the original post-layout parasitic extracted views for netlisting and simulation.
+HFD™ will fill the gap for such insufficiencies in LPE solutions, using PeakView™ EM engine to simulate and model the selected interconnect geometries.
+Upon completion of Calibre LVS run, users can proceed with their RC extraction flow, then they are able to select critical nets and coupled devices in Virtuoso schematic or layout views.
+HFD will automatically separate the selected nets from the design with Calibre’s svdb and electromagnetically simulate the corresponding interconnect geometries using PeakView™ EM engine.
+Finally, the interconnect EM models will be automatically back-annotated to the original post-layout parasitic extracted views for netlisting and simulation.
 HFD features can be summarized and highlighted as

 Net and Device selection in schematic or layout, and corresponding geometry in PeakView HFD